LauraVelikonja/Coursera_DataCleaning_Week4_Project/README.md

 In the next step, only measurement columns containing "mean" or "sd" are extracted by using the function grepl.

-In a last step the new data set is grouped by the volunteer and his/her activity and the mean calculated for all remaining variables.
+In a last step the new data set is grouped by the volunteer and his/her activity and the mean calculated for all remaining variables using the dyplr package.

 ## The Codebook